City Centre Resignalling Project

 - Underground and Maynooth and Northern Line electrification projects

-The resignalling project will run between Malahide/Howth station and Sandymount.
-(Length of 21.6 km) The project will cost in the region of Є120 million The project work will be completed with minimum disruption to services and to residents living adjacent to the line.
+The resignalling project ran between Malahide/Howth station and Sandymount.
+(Length of 21.6 km) The project cost in the region of Є120 million.
+The project work was completed with minimum disruption to services and to residents living adjacent to the line.

-The design and planning of this project was funded by the Irish Government and was also part-funded by the Innovation & Networks Executive Agency of the European Commission.
+The design and planning of this project was funded by the Irish Government and was also part-funded by the Innovation and Networks Executive Agency of the European Commission.

 For More Information on the project please contact: